Topics

 Not all sleep qualifies as restorative.
 This is why it's possible to sleep for 7 or 8 hours a night and still wake up not feeling well-rested.
 Sleep can be divided into the following two categories:

 Restorative sleep allows you to wake up feeling like your sleep was both restful and refreshing.
-There are four stages to sleep, beginning with what we at WHOOP refer to as “awake sleep” (aka Stage 1) as you fall asleep.
+WHOOP tracks four stages of sleep, beginning with what WHOOP refers to as "Awake" as you fall asleep.

-Non-restorative sleep is the opposite of restorative sleep.
-It’s characterized by feeling unrefreshed and unrested in the morning, even after getting the recommended amount of sleep.
-The effects of non-restorative sleep can interrupt daily activities, manifesting as trouble remembering information, difficulty concentrating and making decisions, feeling extremely fatigued, and falling asleep during the day.
-Non-restorative sleep has also been linked to mental health conditions including depression and diminished quality of life.
+Non-restorative sleep is characterized by feeling unrefreshed and unrested in the morning, even after getting the recommended amount of sleep.
+The effects of non-restorative sleep include trouble remembering information, difficulty concentrating, extreme fatigue, and falling asleep during the day.
+It has also been linked to mental health conditions including depression and diminished quality of life.

-But every stage of sleep is important for physical and mental health.
-As brain activity slows during light sleep we experience short bursts of activity that help us resist being woken up by external stimuli.
-Light sleep suppresses our senses and prevents us from moving so we can remain asleep.
-It’s also important for memory, learning and motor skills.
-Getting sufficient light sleep is essential to meeting your overall sleep needs
+Every stage of sleep is important for physical and mental health.
+During light sleep, short bursts of brain activity help resist external disruptions while suppressing senses and movement.
+Light sleep supports memory, learning, and motor skills, making it essential to meeting your overall sleep needs.

 When the body spends too much time in the first two stages of light sleep and not enough in the deeper sleep periods, the key processes underlying healing and restoration are unable to take place.

-Certain factors can increase the likelihood that you will experience non-restorative sleep.
-These include health issues like lung disease, chronic fatigue syndrome, anxiety, and chronic pain.
-Sleep conditions including insomnia, narcolepsy, and sleep apnea have also been associated with non-restorative sleep.
-Taking certain medications, dealing with excess stress, and not following a consistent sleep routine can also be contributing factors to non-restorative sleep.
+Certain factors can increase the likelihood of experiencing non-restorative sleep.
+Health issues like lung disease, chronic fatigue syndrome, anxiety, and chronic pain can disrupt sleep quality.
+Sleep conditions including insomnia, narcolepsy, and sleep apnea, as well as certain medications, excess stress, and inconsistent sleep routines, are also contributing factors.

 Restorative sleep gives you a leg up both mentally and physically.
 WHOOP research has found that for every extra 30 minutes spent in deep, slow wave sleep, an individual is able to see a 5-10% increase in mental control the following day.